 Firms will however be required to give written notice to the competent authority of the home Member State in case of the change in any of the particulars previously communicated.
-The competent authority of the home Member State shall inform the competent authority of the host Member State of that change.50 a branch passport notification made in accordance with Article 32 of Directive 2004/39/EU, or
+The competent authority of the home Member State shall inform the competent authority of the host Member State of that change.
+57 an investment service and activity passport notification made in accordance with Article 31 of Directive 2004/39/EU, or a branch passport notification made in accordance with Article 32 of Directive 2004/39/EU, or a notification for the provision of arrangements to facilitate access to an MTF made in accordance with Article 31(6) of Directive 2004/39/EU.

-49 A 'passport notification' can refer to:
+56 A 'passport notification' can refer to: